Giudelsa/Microcontroller_Exercises/README.md

 # Microcontroller_Exercises
-Codes for programming a PIC18F25K50 to perform some tasks.
+Codes for programming a PIC18F25K50 to perform different tasks.

 Lab1: Linear representation of values provided one at time